apoc64/NeoNeo4/README.md

 # NeoNeo4

-This is an architectural prototype for building apps using SwiftUI and Combine.
+This is an architectural prototype for building apps using modern Swift.
 The iOS app fetches data from public APIs, including NASA near earth objects (NEOs), and displays the result in List Views.
+There is also settings tab with values stored in User Defaults.

 ## Setup